Fiscal Year 2016: No Current Data Available Fiscal Year 2017: No Current Data Available Fiscal Year 2018: No Current Data Available

 Formula and Matching Requirements

-Statutory Formula: Title VII, Sections 7002, 7003, and 7007(a).
-Matching Requirements: Under Section 7002, payments are determined under a statutory formula that considers the assessed valuation of the property acquired by the Federal government and the LEA's local tax rate for current expenditures.
-Under Section 7003, payments are determined under a statutory formula that considers the average daily attendance of federally connected students for the previous year, the per-pupil expenditure average from the third preceding year, the weight in the statute attached to certain categories of federally connected students, the total current expenditures of the LEA, and the total membership of the LEA.
-Under Section 7007(a), payments are determined under a statutory formula that considers the average daily attendance of children living on Indian lands and dependents of the military living on and off base.
-Under Section 7007(b), payments are awarded on a competitive basis to certain eligible LEAs that receive Impact Aid.
-This program does not have MOE requirements.
+Under Section 8002, payments are determined under statutory a formula that consider the assessed valuation of the property acquired by the Federal government and the LEA's local tax rate for current expenditures.
+Under Section 8003, payments are determined under a statutory formula that considers the average daily attendance of federally connected students for the previous year, the per pupil expenditure average from the third preceding year, the weight in the statute attached to certain categories of federally connected students, the total current expenditures of the LEA, and the total membership of the LEA.
+Under Section 8007(b), payments are awarded on a competitive basis to certain eligible LEAs that receive Impact Aid.

 Length and Time Phasing of Assistance